Faculty & Staff

 kendra@hillsidelearning.org

-Beth has been a teacher at the Hillside School in Boulder for the past six years.
-Finding a place like Hillside has been the treasure of her educational experience.
-Prior to teaching at Hillside, Beth spent fourteen years teaching special education in the St Vrain Valley School District.
-She holds an elementary teaching certification from University of Colorado and a special education endorsement from Keene State College in New Hampshire.
+Beth has been a teacher at Hillside School in Boulder for over ten years.
+She considers finding Hillside the greatest treasure of her educational career.
+Prior to teaching at Hillside, Beth spent 14 years teaching special education in the St. Vrain Valley School District.
+She holds an elementary teaching certification from the University of Colorado and a special education endorsement from Keene State College in New Hampshire.

-Beth started her career as an elementary reading recovery interventionist before working with moderate needs students in a middle school resource setting.
-Over the years, Beth has pursued her love of learning through numerous literacy and math trainings and workshops.
-Hillside has provided her the experience of combining it’s unique methodology with her own areas of expertise and training.
+Beth began her career as an elementary Reading Recovery interventionist before working with students in a middle school resource setting.
+Over the years, she has pursued her love of learning through numerous literacy and math trainings and workshops.
+Hillside has given her the opportunity to blend its unique methodology with her own areas of expertise and training.

-Beth’s love of the outdoors brought her to live and teach in places like Talkeetna, Alaska and Crested Butte, Colorado, before moving to the Front Range.
-In her free time, you will often find her, along with her husband and son, camping and floating rivers on their raft.
-Beth also loves skiing, biking, drawing, and planning her next family adventure.
+Beth’s love of the outdoors has taken her to teaching positions in inspiring places such as Talkeetna, Alaska, and Crested Butte, Colorado, before she settled on the Front Range.
+In her free time, she can often be found camping and rafting rivers with her husband and son.
+She also enjoys skiing, biking, drawing, and planning the next family adventure.

 Christi began her career right out of college after receiving her undergraduate degree in child psychology from the University of Oregon.
 She has had a variety of positions working with severely emotionally challenged children; working in group homes and detention centers; and working with teen parent programs.
 These experiences led Christi to become a teacher.
 After receiving her masters degree and teaching certificate from the University of Northern Colorado, she taught as an English teacher at the middle level for over 15 years.